More Ways to Engage

 The Honors College seeks to not only improve and enrich the experience of our students, but also the experience of our faculty.
 Faculty members frequently herald the Honors teaching experience as the most enjoyable type of classroom experience.
 The classes are smaller, the students tend to be more engaged, and faculty are given the latitude to experiment with new topics, methods and pedagogies.

-Both the Berglund Seminars and the Diverse Conversations are a great opportunity for faculty to highlight their research, present conference material, or spread the word about their projects.
+Both the Berglund Seminars and the Diverse Conversations are a great opportunity for faculty and community partners to highlight their research, discuss their organization, present conference material, or spread the word about their projects.
 All presentations are held at the Honors College, and are generally scheduled for one hour.
-If you’re interested in presenting, please contact Ann Marie Gardinier Halstead, Academic Affairs Coordinator.
+Questions can be directed to Jared Johnson, coordinator of academic affairs for the Honors College.